-7. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS

 The School has entered into a management agreement with LLL Licensing, Inc., ("LLL Licensing").
-LLL Licensing is partially owned by the psychologist and administrator of The Child and Family Developmental Center, Inc. Until April 25, 2016, there were two separate boards and no overlap of membership between the Board of Directors of Horizon Charter School of Tampa and the corporation Board of Directors for The Child and Family Developmental Center, Inc. In April 2016, at the request of the School District of Hillsborough County, the boards voted unanimously to merge the Developmental Center Board of Directors and the Horizon Charter School Board of Directors, thus allowing one board to address all of the Developmental Center, including the School.
+LLL Licensing is partially owned by the psychologist and administrator of The Child and Family Developmental Center, Inc. Until April 2016, there were two separate boards and no overlap of membership between the Board of Directors of Horizon Charter School of Tampa and the corporation Board of Directors for The Child and Family Developmental Center, Inc. In April 2016, at the request of the School District of Hillsborough County, the Boards voted unanimously to merge the Developmental Center Board of Directors and the Horizon Charter School Board of Directors, thus allowing one board to address all of the Developmental Center, including the School.
 The administrator does not serve as an officer of the board and has no controlling authority over either entity.
 He is not employed by the School and has no governance authority at the School.
 He is a member of the LLL Licensing management team and serves the School in that capacity as a clinical psychologist and management consultant.

-Under the annual management agreement, LLL Licensing provides the daily administrative, ESE support, and curriculum management services to the School for a monthly fee calculated based upon 8% of federal, state and local revenues (FEFP and capital outlay), excluding fundraising, donations, activity fees, and the School Board's administrative fee.
+Under the annual management agreement, LLL Licensing provides the daily administrative, ESE support, and curriculum management services to the School for a monthly fee calculated based upon 8% of state and local revenues (FEFP and capital outlay), excluding fundraising, donations, activity fees, and the School Board's administrative fee.
+However, in the current year both parties agreed to waive \$75,000 of management fees.
 The agreement is annually renewed unless terminated by either party or amended by agreement of both parties.
-Amounts paid to LLL Licensing during fiscal year 2017 totaled approximately \$134,000, which is reflected as a school administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances - governmental funds.
+Amounts paid to LLL Licensing during fiscal year 2023 totaled approximately \$113,000, which is reflected as a school administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances - governmental funds.

-Additionally, Horizon Charter School reimburses LLL Licensing for certain operational costs, including employee health insurance.
-Amounts reimbursed totaled \$180,000 for fiscal year 2017.
-Amounts payable to related parties as of June 30, 2017 for reimbursable operational costs are approximately \$30,000 and are included in due to affiliates on the statement of net position and the balance sheet - governmental funds.
+Amounts payable to related parties as of June 30, 2023 are approximately \$9,000 and are included in due to related party on the statement of net position and the balance sheet - governmental funds.

-During fiscal 2017, services of a psychologist were provided by the above individual who is a partial owner of LLL Licensing, which was included as part of the management fee.
-Expenses related to these services were approximately \$10,800 during fiscal 2017 and are included in the pupil personnel services in the accompanying financial statements.
+During fiscal 2023, services of a psychologist were provided by the above individual who is a partial owner of LLL Licensing, which was included as part of the management fee.
+Expenses related to these services were approximately \$10,800 during fiscal 2023 and are included in the pupil personnel services in the accompanying financial statements.

-8. COMMITMENTS AND CONTINGENT LIABILITIES
+9. COMMITMENTS AND CONTINGENT LIABILITIES